 Resources for Latinx

-The Hispanic Association of Colleges & Universities (HACU) is the national association of 125 accredited, not-for-profit colleges, universities, and educational agencies serving Hispanic/Latinx students across the United States.
-HACU has served its membership’s needs for over three decades by providing an institutional voice, promoting academic excellence, advocating for access and affordability in higher education, ensuring transparency in college costs through HACU’s Annual Cost of Education survey, comparing programs among member schools to increase student choice, lobbying federal officials to ensure that Hispanics are adequately represented in government policy-making decisions that impact higher education, sponsoring conferences for students at member institutions, developing applied research projects to inform the work of Hispanic/Latinx organizations and advocates, deepening the understanding of key issues facing Hispanics in higher education through HACU’s annual State of Higher Education for Hispanics report, encouraging more Hispanics to attend college by awarding scholarships annually to deserving students at member schools.
+The Hispanic Association of Colleges & Universitie's represents a national consortium of 125 accredited, non profit academic institutions and educational organizations catering to Hispanic/Latinx scholars throughout the United States.
+HACU has served its memberships needs for over three decades by providing an institutional voice, promoting academic excellence, advocating for access and affordability in higher education, ensuring transparency in college costs through HACUs Annual Cost of Education survey comparing programs among member schools to increase student choice, lobbying federal officials to ensure that Hispanics are adequately represented in government policy making decisions that impact higher education, sponsoring conferences for students at member institutions, developing applied research projects to inform the work of Hispanic/Latinx organizations and advocates, deepening the understanding of key issues facing Hispanics in higher education through HACU’s annual State of Higher Education for Hispanics report, encouraging more Hispanics to attend college by awarding scholarships annually to deserving students at member schools.

 NHI collaborates with 80 colleges and universities nationwide and supports the Hispanic community by focusing on college readiness, leadership opportunities, financial awards & fellowships, and national/international outreach programs.
 National Hispanic Institute (NHI) is an organization that aims to empower the Hispanic Community by developing leaders of tomorrow.
 NHI’s work is rooted in the principles of leadership development.
-NHI was founded by four college students at the University of California, Berkeley (UCB) who recognized their own need for mentorship and guidance.
+NHI originated from the collaborative efforts of four university scholars at the University of California, Berkeley (UCB), who discerned their personal necessity for mentorship and direction.

 PNPI helps shape existing & emerging postsecondary education policies through research & advocacy programs.
 The institute remains a leading national resource for statistical reporting on issues affecting Hispanic and Latinx student groups in postsecondary education.
 Postsecondary National Policy Institute is a nonprofit organization that focuses on the improvement of higher education.
 Postsecondary National Policy Institute has different objectives to help develop an improved higher education system in the United States.
 The institute wants to use its research to decrease college dropout rates, increase access for disadvantaged communities, and also promote better international understanding through education.

 This initiative, including the ¡Gradúate!
 Guide to Success Series is designed to help aspiring students navigate the college application process.
 It also provides resources to improve economic and educational opportunities for Hispanic Americans.
-The White House Hispanic Prosperity Initiative is a civil society organization that was founded by the President of the United States, George Walker Bush.
+The White House Hispanic Prosperity Initiative, a civic organization, was established under the auspices of the United States President, George Walker Bush.
 The mission of this initiative is to work with the Hispanic community and promote its economic development.
-The White House Hispanic Prosperity Initiative operates as an independent nonprofit organization and has been recognized as such by the Internal Revenue Service.
+Functioning as an autonomous non-profit entity, the White House Hispanic Prosperity Initiative has received due recognition from the Internal Revenue Service.